philonor/mailmason-wiki/Getting-Started.md

 To do this, you'll need to provide information for your FTP server within `config.json` and provide the username and password for the FTP server in `secrets.json`.
 Once that's complete, you'll be able to upload all images from `/src/images` to  the specified directory on your FTP server.

 Once that's done, just add the value for the `images_url` within the `config.json` file.

+### Social Images

+If you're using images, the templates can include logos and links for relevant social networks in the footer.
+If you're not using images, there won't be any social network links.
+In order for the social images to show up, you'll need to set `use_images` to `true` in the configuration file.
+Then you can provide the full URL for the social networks you use.
+For every URL you provide, the image and link will automatically be added.
+If you leave a social network URL blank, it will simply be ignored.

+Finally, there are two versions of the social images for the footer.
+The first version is just the logos.
+The second version is circles with the logos cut out.
+There is a `use_circles` option in the config file as well.
+If you're only using a few social links, the original logos work best.
+However, if you have quite a few social networks to include, the logos begin to clash, and it looks better to use the circle versions.